GottiPaolo/pyLattice/README.md

 # pyLattice

-pyLattice is a python library to menage Lattice and PoSet (Partially order set) in python.
+pyLattice is a python library to menage Lattice and PoSet.
+I'm a statiscs student, so maybe this not the best programming option but you know

 ## Structure